monymony-public/react-native-tutorial/README.md

 > Our tools enable developers to build and share truly native apps that work across both iOS and Android.
 Everything is open source, free and uses React Native.
 Download our tools

 - iOS Simulator: XCode(with Mac).
 Strongly recommend it for fast build.
-You can to skip it if you build your project on you device only.(not recommend for Kosscon 2017)
+You can to skip if you build your project on your device only.

 - Android Simulator: [Genymotion](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm)
 > On Android we recommend the Genymotion emulator over the standard emulator — we have found it to be more feature complete, faster and easier to use.